Thames Water: List of places across London left without water

 Kingston Vale, SW15 3PT – The company said they are on site working to rectify the situation, which has caused a disruption to the A308 and A3.

-In a statement posted on the Thames website, it said: “We have closed the nearby sewage pumping station while we carry out the repair, to ensure customers can continue to use their facilities we are using tankers around the clock to remove sewage from the site and reduce impact on the environment.”
+Thames Water said on its website it “closed the nearby sewage pumping station while we carry out the repair, to ensure customers can continue to use their facilities we are using tankers around the clock to remove sewage from the site and reduce impact on the environment.”

 The pipe is set to be fixed by 22 September 2023.